aws/eks-anywhere/docs/content/en/docs/concepts/clusterworkflow.md

 Like Cluster API, EKS Anywhere runs a [kind](https://kind.sigs.k8s.io/) cluster on the local Administrative machine to act as a bootstrap cluster.
 However, instead of using CAPI directly with the `clusterctl` command to manage the workload cluster, you use the `eksctl anywhere` command which abstracts that process for you, including calling `clusterctl` under the covers.

-As for other providers, the EKS Anywhere project documents the [Cluster API Provider Docker (CAPD)](https://github.com/kubernetes-sigs/cluster-api/tree/master/test/infrastructure/docker), but doesn’t support it for production use.
+As for other providers, the EKS Anywhere project documents the [Cluster API Provider Docker (CAPD)](https://github.com/kubernetes-sigs/cluster-api/tree/master/test/infrastructure/docker) but doesn't support it for production use.
 Expect other providers to be supported for EKS Anywhere in the future.
-If you are interested in EKS Anywhere supporting a different provider, feel free to create an [an issue on GitHub](https://github.com/aws/eks-anywhere/issues) for consideration.
+If you are interested in EKS Anywhere supporting a different provider, feel free to create an [issue on GitHub](https://github.com/aws/eks-anywhere/issues) for consideration.

-With your Administrative machine in place, to prepare the vSphere provider for EKS Anywhere you need to make sure your vSphere environment meets the EKS Anywhere [requirements]({{< relref "../reference/vsphere/vsphere-prereq" >}}) and that [permissions]({{< relref "../reference/vsphere/vsphere-prereq" >}}) set up properly.
+With your Administrative machine in place and to prepare the vSphere provider for EKS Anywhere, you need to make sure your vSphere environment meets the EKS Anywhere [requirements]({{< relref "../reference/vsphere/vsphere-prereq" >}}) and that [permissions]({{< relref "../reference/vsphere/vsphere-prereq" >}}) set up properly.
 If you don’t want to use the default OVA images, you can [import the OVAs]({{< relref "../reference/vsphere/vsphere-ovas" >}}) representing the operating systems and Kubernetes releases you want.

 ## Creating a cluster